ambra-dipiano/astroAI/README.md

 # astroAI

-## Setup

-You should clone the repository and move into its root directory to work.
+You may clone the repository and move into its root directory to work.

 Step1:
 ```bash